gcross/LogicGrowsOnTrees/README.md

 2. Purity

-    Haskell is a pure language, which means that functions have no (observable) side-effects other than returning a value (*); in particular, this implies that all operations on data must be immutable which means that they result in a new value (that may reference parts or even all of the old value) rather than modifying the old value.
-This is an incredibly boon because it means that when we backtrack up to explore another branch of the decision tree we do not have to perform an undo operation to restore the old values from the new values because the old values were never lost!
+    Haskell is a pure language, which means that functions have no (observable) side-effects other than returning a value*; in particular, this implies that all operations on data must be immutable which means that they result in a new value (that may reference parts or even all of the old value) rather than modifying the old value.
+This is an incredible boon because it means that when we backtrack up to explore another branch of the decision tree we do not have to perform an undo operation to restore the old values from the new values because the old values were never lost!
 All that you have to do is "forget" about the new values and you are done.
 Furthermore, most data structures in Haskell are designed to have efficient immutable operations which try to re-use as much of an old value as possible in order to minimize the amount of copying needed to construct the new value.

     (Having said all of this, although it is strongly recommended that your logic program be pure by making it have type `Tree` as this will cause the